mongodb/mongo-kafka/README.md

 Note the use of the **"." character** as navigational operator in both examples.
 It's used in order to refer to nested fields in sub documents of the record structure.
 The prefix at the very beginning is used as a simple convention to distinguish between the _key_ and _value_ structure of a document.

-### Custom Write Model Filters
+### Custom Write Models
-The default behaviour for the connector whenever documents are written to MongoDB collections is to make use of a proper [ReplaceOneModel](http://mongodb.github.io/mongo-java-driver/3.6/javadoc/com/mongodb/client/model/ReplaceOneModel.html) with [upsert mode](http://mongodb.github.io/mongo-java-driver/3.6/javadoc/com/mongodb/client/model/UpdateOptions.html) and **create the filter documents based on the _id field** as it is given in the value structure of the sink record.
+The default behaviour for the connector whenever documents are written to MongoDB collections is to make use of a proper [ReplaceOneModel](http://mongodb.github.io/mongo-java-driver/3.6/javadoc/com/mongodb/client/model/ReplaceOneModel.html) with [upsert mode](http://mongodb.github.io/mongo-java-driver/3.6/javadoc/com/mongodb/client/model/UpdateOptions.html) and **create the filter document based on the _id field** which results from applying the configured DocumentIdAdder in the value structure of the sink document.

-However, there are other use cases which need a different approach and the **customization option for generating filter documents** can support these.
-A new configuration option (_mongodb.replace.one.strategy_) allows for such customizations.
-Currently, the following two strategies are implemented:
+However, there are other use cases which need different approaches and the **customization option for generating custom write models** can support these.
+The configuration entry (_mongodb.writemodel.strategy_) allows for such customizations.
+Currently, the following strategies are implemented:

-* **default behaviour** at.grahsl.kafka.connect.mongodb.writemodel.filter.strategy.**ReplaceOneDefaultFilterStrategy**
+* **default behaviour** at.grahsl.kafka.connect.mongodb.writemodel.strategy.**ReplaceOneDefaultStrategy**
-* **business key** (see description of use case below) at.grahsl.kafka.connect.mongodb.writemodel.filter.strategy.**ReplaceOneBusinessKeyFilterStrategy**
+* **business key** (-> see [use case 1](https://github.com/hpgrahsl/kafka-connect-mongodb#use-case-1-employing-business-keys)) at.grahsl.kafka.connect.mongodb.writemodel.strategy.**ReplaceOneBusinessKeyStrategy**
+* **delete on null values** at.grahsl.kafka.connect.mongodb.writemodel.strategy.**DeleteOneDefaultStrategy** implicitly used when config option _mongodb.delete.on.null.values=true_ for [convention-based deletion](https://github.com/hpgrahsl/kafka-connect-mongodb#convention-based-deletion-on-null-values)
+* **add inserted/modified timestamps** (-> see [use case 2](https://github.com/hpgrahsl/kafka-connect-mongodb#use-case-2-add-inserted-and-modified-timestamps)) at.grahsl.kafka.connect.mongodb.writemodel.strategy.**UpdateOneTimestampsStrategy**

+_NOTE:_ Future versions will allow to make use of arbitrary, individual strategies that can be registered and easily used as _mongodb.writemodel.strategy_ configuration setting.

-##### Use Case: Employing Business Keys
+##### Use Case 1: Employing Business Keys
 Let's say you want to re-use a unique business key found in your sink records while at the same time have _BSON ObjectIds_ created for the resulting MongoDB documents.
 To achieve this a few simple configuration steps are necessary:

 1) make sure to **create a unique key constraint** for the business key of your target MongoDB collection
 2) use the **PartialValueStrategy** as the DocumentIdAdder's strategy in order to let the connector know which fields belong to the business key
-3) use the **ReplaceOneBusinessKeyFilterStrategy** instead of the default behaviour
+3) use the **ReplaceOneBusinessKeyStrategy** instead of the default behaviour

 These configuration settings then allow to have **filter documents based on the original business key but still have _BSON ObjectIds_ created for the _id field** during the first upsert into your target MongoDB target collection.
 Find below how such a setup might look like:

 Given the following fictional Kafka record